-102. An Introduction into Two-Dimensional Art and Graphics (F) (2 sem. hrs.).
+- 102. An Introduction into Two-Dimensional Art and Graphics (F) (2 sem. hrs.).
+Studio art course that includes the visual language, methods and techniques of two-dimensional design that will include an exploration of a variety of media including: drawing, color study, watercolor and acrylic painting.
+There is an additional fee with this course. - 103.
+An Introduction into Three-Dimensional Art (F) (2 sem. hrs.).
 Studio art course that includes the visual language, methods and techniques of three-dimensional design that will include an exploration of a variety of media.
 Organizational problems of composition and space, and identification of relationships between form and content will be emphasized.
-There is an additional fee with this course.

-103. An Introduction into Three-Dimensional Art (F) (2 sem. hrs.).
-Studio art course that includes the visual language, methods and techniques of three-dimensional design that will include an exploration of a variety of media.
-Organizational problems of composition and space, and identification of relationships between form and content will be emphasized.
+There is an additional fee with this course. - 112.
+Women in Art (R)(F) (3 sem. hrs.).
+Examines the contributions of women to the history of Western art.
+The achievements of women in painting, sculpture, and the decorative arts are explored in light of historical, cultural and social conditions.
+Students with credit in NDI 112 will not also receive credit for this course.
+(Fall, odd-even years)

-118. Art and the Visual Experience (R)(F) (3 sem. hrs.).
+- 118. Art and the Visual Experience (R)(F) (3 sem. hrs.).
 This course examines the processes by which we create, interpret, and respond to the visual arts (painting, sculpture, architecture, photography, etc.) This includes an analysis of fine art theories, techniques, media and language, in the context of historical, cultural and social events.
-(Fall, even-odd years)

-131. Graphic Design (F) (3 sem. hrs.).
+(Fall, even-odd years) - 131.
+Graphic Design (F) (3 sem. hrs.).
 This course is especially for students who want to enhance their communication skills through artistic expression.
 Photographic composition, and analysis of color as it pertains to advertising and commercial design, will be examined.
 Students will need to supply a digital camera for this course.
 There is an additional fee with this course.
-(Fall)

-312. Studio Art (F) (1 to 3 sem. hrs.).
+(Fall) - 312.
+Studio Art (F) (1 to 3 sem. hrs.).
 Studio art course designed to give students the opportunity to broaden technical skills in the medium of media of their choice.
 Historical or personal styles (perceptual skills, visual language, motif, subject matter, etc.) may be further developed to achieve desired levels of self-expression, invention, and communication.
 Prerequisite: ART 102 or 103; or permission of instructor.
+There is an additional fee with this course.
 (Spring)